nreHieW/Eagle/README.md

 - The [Soccernet](https://github.com/SoccerNet) team for the data they have provided
 - The [winning team](https://github.com/NikolasEnt/soccernet-calibration-sportlight) from the Soccernet Camera Calibration Challenge 2023
 - An easy way to use Trackers by [mikel-brostrom](https://github.com/mikel-brostrom/yolo_tracking)

+# if from inspection the ball detections are not good, we can filter them